What do missionaries do?

 groups.
 With just 10 percent of the current global Christian missionary force deployed to that

-area where many of the world's least-evangelized peoples live, we have much work to do.
+area where many of the world's least-evangelized people groups live, we have much work to

-- Excluded middle or expanded middle? -- Western
+- Excluded middle or expanded middle? -- Westerners

 exclude the possibility that such forces exist or they see them everywhere and in everything.